bachng0111/nusfintechsummit2026-multicultural/README.md

 ---

-## 💡 Proposed Solution
+## Proposed Solution

 We propose **tokenizing carbon credits as Real-World Assets (RWAs) on the XRP Ledger (XRPL)**.

 Each carbon credit is represented as a **native XRPL issued token** with embedded metadata describing the underlying project, location, registry reference, and vintage year.
 Ownership, transfers, and retirement are all recorded **directly on-chain**, creating an immutable and auditable record of climate impact.

-By leveraging XRPL’s **native decentralized exchange (DEX)** and **RLUSD**, carbon credits can be traded peer-to-peer without centralized intermediaries.
 On-chain retirement mechanisms ensure that each credit can only be used once, preventing double counting by design.

 ---

-## 🧠 How It Works
+## How It Works

 1. **Issuance**
    A project issuer mints carbon credits on XRPL as issued assets with embedded metadata.

 2. **Trading**
-   Buyers purchase and trade carbon credits on the XRPL DEX using **RLUSD**.
+   Buyers purchase and trade carbon credits on the VerdeX marketplace using **XRP**.

 3. **Retirement**
    When a carbon credit is used to offset emissions, the corresponding token is permanently retired on-chain.